No Budget, No Pay vote today

 Subscribe to Problem-Solver's Daily now

-In today's Problem-Solver's Daily, we discuss a delay in the appropriations process.
+In today's Problem-Solver's Daily, we discuss the debate on the federal minimum wage.